syncfusion-content/blazor-docs/blazor/diagram-component/annotations/appearance.md

 * The `Visibility` property of the annotation enables or disables the visibility of annotation.

 The Fill, Border, and Opacity appearances of the text can also be customized with appearance specific properties of annotation.
-The following code explains how to customize the appaearance of the annotation.
+The following code explains how to customize the appearance of the annotation.

 ```cshtml
 @using Syncfusion.Blazor.Diagram